netdata/netdata/docs/guides/monitor/lamp-stack.md

 # LAMP stack monitoring (Linux, Apache, MySQL, PHP) with Netdata

 The LAMP stack is the "hello world" for deploying dynamic web applications.
-It's performant, flexible, and reliable, which means a developer or sysadmin won't go far in their career without interacting with the stack and its services.
+It's fast, flexible, and reliable, which means a developer or sysadmin won't go far in their career without interacting with the stack and its services.

 _LAMP_ is an acronym of the core services that make up the web application: **L**inux, **A**pache, **M**ySQL, and **P**HP.

-Linux is the operating system that runs everything, Apache is a web server that responds to HTTP requests, MySQL is the database that returns information, and PHP is the scripting language used to make the application dynamic.
+- [Linux](https://en.wikipedia.org/wiki/Linux) is the operating system running the whole stack.
+- [Apache](https://httpd.apache.org/) is a web server that responds to HTTP requests from users and returns web pages.
+- [MySQL](https://www.mysql.com/) is a database that stores and returns information based on queries from the web application.
+- [PHP](https://www.php.net/) is a scripting language used to query the MySQL database and build new pages.

 LAMP stacks are the foundation for tons of end-user applications, with [Wordpress](https://wordpress.org/) being the most popular.

 ## Challenge

-You've already deployed a LAMP stack, either in testing or production, and want to monitor the performance and availability of every service to ensure the best possible experience for your end users.
+You've already deployed a LAMP stack, either in testing or production.
+You want to monitor every service's performance and availability to ensure the best possible experience for your end-users.
 You might also be particularly interested in using a free, open-source monitoring tool.

-Depending on your monitoring experience, you may not even know what metrics you're looking for, much less how to build a dashboard using query language.
-You just need a robust monitoring experience that has the metrics you need without a ton required setup.
+Depending on your monitoring experience, you may not even know what metrics you're looking for, much less how to build dashboards using a query language.
+You need a robust monitoring experience that has the metrics you need without a ton of required setup.

 ## Solution